Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Appoint a New York Registered Agent

-Many LLC owners are their own registered agent, but it is possible to hire a registered agent service like Northwest Registered Agent.
-The reasons why someone would hire a registered agent service include when the owner lives in another state or if the owner prefers that their personal address not be on public record.
+Many LLC owners are also registered agents for the company, but some hire a registered agent service.
+Reasons to hire a registered agent service include when the owner lives in another state or prefers that their personal address not be on public record.

 Step 3: File the New York LLC Articles of Organization

 The paperwork to officially create an LLC in New York is called the Articles of Organization.
-To submit the paperwork, either file online through the New York Division of Corporation’s website or download and mail the New York LLC Articles of Organization (Form DOS-1336-f).
+To submit the paperwork, file online through the New York Division of Corporation’s website or download and mail the New York LLC Articles of Organization (Form DOS-1336-f).

-Related: How to fill out the New York Articles of Organization
+Related: How To Fill Out The New York Articles Of Organization

 Opening statement: This is an optional section where the filer states, ” THE UNDERSIGNED, being a natural person of at least eighteen (18) years of age, and acting as the organizer of the limited liability company hereby being formed under Section 203 of the Limited Liability Company Law of the State of New York certifies that:”

-This just says the filer agrees the rest of the information in the Articles of Organization is true.
+This says the filer agrees the rest of the information in the Articles of Organization is true.

 Purposes: This is an optional statement you can agree to or not that says the LLC is being formed “To engage in any lawful act or activity within the purposes for which limited liability companies may be organized pursuant to Limited Liability Company Law provided that the limited liability company is not formed to engage in any act or activity requiring the consent or approval of any state official, department, board, agency, or other body without such consent or approval first being obtained.”